 D5: Return from Cheow Lan Lake (evening)

-D6: Transfer to Kho Pangan (early morning)
+D6: Transfer to Kho Pangan (early morning) & attending the Full Moon Party

-Can you visit Cheow Lan lake or Khao Sok independently?
+Can You Visit Cheow Lan Lake or Khao Sok Independently?

 Yes, you can but with some restrictions.
 You are allowed to hike about 3.5 km into the jungle by yourself but are then advised to get a guide to accompany you.
 The 3.5 hike is a fairly simple one on a well maintained road.
 The only challenge is going through the side paths to get to the river and waterfalls.
-Read about our fun day in the jungle here.

 When it comes visiting the lake, you can rent a car or scooter to get to the pier and then rent a boat there directly.
 We opted for going with the tour as we wanted to see more places and do some things we wouldn't be able to do without a local guide.
 Like, for example, seeing Khao Sok waterfalls.